Circularly polarized gravitational waves from parity-violating scalar-tensor theory: The parity-violating scalar-tensor gravity

 In this section, we briefly review the general framework of PVST gravity established in \cite{Hu:2024hzo}.
 The action for the PVST gravity model considered in this work is given by

 where $\kappa^2=8\pi G$, $\mathcal{L}_{\mathrm{PV}}$ denotes the PV Lagrangian, and $\mathcal{L}_{\varphi}$ denotes the Lagrangian for the scalar field, which typically takes the form

-In the PVST gravity~\cite{Hu:2024hzo}, there exist seven independent and ghost-free PV Lagrangians, named “Qi-Xiu”,
+In the PVST gravity~\cite{Hu:2024hzo}, there exist seven independent and ghost-free PV Lagrangians, named Qi-Xiu,

 where $b_n$ are coupling functions.
 For $d=3$, \footnote{In \cite{Hu:2024hzo}, the Lagrangians are classified by an integer $d$, where $d$ stands for the total number of derivatives of the corresponding Lagrangian in the so-called unitary gauge.
-In the covariant formulation, $d$ can be understood as the energy dimension of the Lagrangians.} there is a single generally covariant scalar-tensor (GST) monomial of the $(1,1,0)$ category, i.e., linear in both the curvature tensor and the second derivative of the scalar field.
+In the covariant formulation, $d$ can be understood as the energy dimension of the Lagrangians.} there is a single generally covariant scalar-tensor monomial of the $(1,1,0)$ category, i.e., linear in both the curvature tensor and the second derivative of the scalar field.
 For $d=4$, there are five combinations of the $(1,2,0)$ category, i.e., linear in the curvature tensor and quadratic in the second derivatives of $\varphi$.
-One combination of the $(2,0,0)$ category, which is quadratic in the curvature tensor and contains no higher derivatives of $\varphi$. \begin{itemize} \item $d=3$, the $(1,1,0)$ category\\
+There is also a combination of the $(2,0,0)$ category, which is quadratic in the curvature tensor and contains no higher derivatives of $\varphi$. \begin{itemize} \item[(i)] $d=3$, the $(1,1,0)$ category\\